Decurity/audit-checklists/AMM.md

-1. How does the TWAMM algorithm calculate the time intervals between the execution of virtual orders - using `block.timestamp` or `block.number`?
-Each option has its advantages and disadvantages, the auditor should remember this.
-2. When forking popular protocols like Uniswap auditor need to closely monitor the diffs.
-A change in one section of the code must be accompanied by a change in another section of the code that depends on the first.
-3. Various formulas of product constants must pass all mathematical checks.
-Especially carefully you need to analyze potential problems with rounding.
-4. Callback functions that are called by the `swap()` function are required to check the address of the calling contract.
-Auditor also need to analyze possible ways to bypass the check.
+# Automated Market Maker protocols (AMM) Checklist
+## General

+- [ ] Does the AMM use any forked code, e.g. from Uniswap code base?
+Use contract-diff.xyz to compare the code.
+- [ ] Are there any potential problems with rounding in formulas of product constants?
-5. Auditor should remember that the `transfer()`, `transferFrom()` and even `safeTransfer()` functions can almost always lead to re-entrancy.
-And even if the nonReentrant modifier is used, a cross-contract view re-entrancy attack is possible.
-The CEI pattern should be applied everywhere.
-Special attention should be paid to updating `reserves[]`.
+- [ ] `transfer()`, `transferFrom()` and even `safeTransfer()` functions can lead to the re-entrancy if called on untrusted tokens.
+And even if the `nonReentrant` modifier is used, a cross-contract view re-entrancy attack is possible.
+Is CEI pattern followed when updating `reserves[]`?
-6. When implementing FlashSwap (like flashloan), the order of the call should be as follows: `transferToken(toUserContract)` → `Callback function`.
-7. Protocols that use DEX AMM for token exchange should calculate the slippage and verify it.
-Otherwise, attackers can make a sandwich attack.
-8. The results of the `transfer()` and `transferFrom()` functions should be checked.
-In case of failure this functions return false. `revert()` does not occur.
+- [ ] Most AMMs support flashloan functionality (e.g. FlashSwaps in Uniswap), is callback function called after token transfer and not before?
+- [ ] In some tokens `transfer()` and `transferFrom()` may return `false` instead of `revert()`.
+Is the return value of these functions checked?
-9. The auditor should carefully consider the operation of updating `reserves[]`.
+- [ ] The auditor should carefully consider the operation of updating `reserves[]`.
 The developers could have made a mistake and made the calculation wrong.
-10. If the contract updates the user's token balances using signed int then the implementation of `-int(amount)` may lead to an error due to int overflow.
+- [ ] Does the AMM update the user's token balances using signed integer?
+Can `-int(amount)` lead to an integer overflow?

+## TWAMM
+- [ ]

+## Integration

+- [ ] Callback functions in the external contracts that are called by the `swap()` function are required to check the address of the calling contract.
+Does the contract that integrates an AMM callback have this check?
+Are there any ways to bypass the check?
+- [ ] Protocols that integrate AMMs for token swaps should calculate the `minAmountOut` before the swap.
+Are external oracles used?
+Is a sandwich attack possible?